mox17/visual-reqm2-electron/doc/VQL.md

 | Regex   | The common method used up to now.
 The selection is a [regular expression](https://www.w3schools.com/jsref/jsref_obj_regexp.asp), which is used to match against a tagged search string |
 | VQL     | The new method described below.
 Simpler to use than Regular Expressions, but with features that make it more powerful |

-How the selection is interpreted is controlled by the radiobuttons below the input box.
+How the selection text is interpreted is controlled by the radiobuttons below the input box.
 There are 3 mutually exclusive choices \<id>, RegEx and VQL.

 (Previously there was a checkbox choosing between \<id> and RegEx).